-Himalayacalamus is a small but interesting group of bamboos with some very distinctive features.
+Himalayacalamus is a small but interesting group of bamboo with some very distinctive features.
 They are unusual, but not unique, for the fact that they grow in the lower elevations of the world’s greatest mountain range, the Himalayas.
-What’s more interesting to gardeners is that these bamboos have a clumping (rather than running) growth habit.
-Clumping bamboos are much more manageable and don’t run the risk of becoming invasive.
+Generally, they grow at a couple thousand feet in altitude, all the way up to 6 or 7,000 feet above sea level.

-Another montane genus of bamboo, Drepanostachyum, is the most closely related to Himalayacalamus.
+Another montane bamboo genus, Drepanostachyum, is the most closely related to Himalayacalamus.
 The telltale difference between the two is that Himalayacalamus has one dominant branch at each node, while the Drepanostachyum has multiple branches of equal size.
 The close similarity has caused some confusion in classifying certain species.
 Himalayacalamus falconeri, for example, is still listed sometimes as Drepanostachyum hookerianum.